|

 of the best ways to keep them involved is for them to see that they

-are the things we master and love to do.
+are the things we love to do.

 Therefore, this author feels that all children should have learning